statelyai/xstate/docs/about/concepts.md

 - A **transition function** that determines the next state given the current state and event
 - A (possibly empty) set of **final states**

-**State** refers to some finite, _qualitative_ "mode" or "status" of a system being modeled by a state machine, and does not describe all the (possibly infinite) data related to that system.
+**State** refers to some finite, _qualitative_ "mode" or "status" of a system being modeled by a state machine and does not describe all the (possibly infinite) data related to that system.
 For example, water can be in 1 of 4 states: `ice`, `liquid`, `gas`, or `plasma`.
-However, the temperature of water can vary and its measurement is _quantitative_ and infinite.
+However, the temperature of water can vary, and its measurement is _quantitative_ and infinite.

 More resources: